-Solid-state electron qubits are inherently affected by decoherence mechanisms in their host materials.
-Spectral characterization has revealed a typical $1/f$ noise distribution for both charge and spin qubits, often attributed to individual charge fluctuators at the surfaces and interfaces of semiconductor or superconducting materials~\cite{paladino20141,burkard2023semiconductor, FALCI20241003}.
-Extensive effort has been made to extend electron qubit coherence times by reducing the noise density in the surrounding environment and minimizing the sensitivity of qubits to noise ~\cite{de2021materials, burkard2023semiconductor, chatterjee2021semiconductor}.
-Recently, we demonstrated solid neon as a novel host material that traps electrons at the neon-vacuum interface~\cite{zhou2022single, zhou2024electron}.
-Using a circuit quantum electrodynamics architecture, we address the charge states of eNe by coupling them to superconducting resonators.
-At the charge sweet-spot, eNe qubits are first-order insensitive to charge noise, showing long coherence times $T_2^*$ of up to $\sim$50 \textmu s (ref~\cite{zhou2024electron}), which is nearly four orders of magnitude longer than that of reported semiconductor charge qubits~\cite{petersson2010quantum}.
-This behavior can be favorably translated to eNe \textit{spin} qubits as well with even better predicted performance~\cite{chen2022electron, guo2024quantum, jennings2024quantum}.
+Solid-state electron qubits are subject to various decoherence channels from their host materials.
+Noise spectral analysis shows a characteristic $1/f$ behaviour for electron charge or spin qubits, typically attributed to charge fluctuators in the bulk or at the interfaces of the host materials~\cite{paladino20141,burkard2023semiconductor}.
+The coherence of electron qubits can be extended by reducing the noise density in their hosting environment and minimizing their susceptibility to noise~\cite{de2021materials, burkard2023semiconductor}.
+We recently showed that solid neon can be a host material to trap electrons at a vacuum/neon interface~\cite{zhou2022single, zhou2024electron}.
+The charge states of electrons on solid neon can be addressed by coupling them with superconducting resonators in a circuit quantum electrodynamics (cQED) architecture.
+At the charge sweet spot, they are first-order insensitive to charge noise, exhibiting long coherence times $T_2^*$ up to $\sim$50\,\textmu s (ref.~\cite{zhou2024electron}).
+This is nearly four orders of magnitude longer than that of semiconductor charge qubits~\cite{petersson2010quantum}.
+The long coherence of electron-on-solid-neon (eNe) charge qubits also leads to long coherence eNe spin qubits~\cite{chen2022electron, guo2024quantum, jennings2024quantum}.